go101/golds/README.md

 * Show type implemention relations.
 * Show promoted selectors, even on unexported embedded fields.
-* Rich code view experience (good for studying Go projects without opening IDEs).
+* Rich code view experiences (good for studying Go projects without opening IDEs).
 * JavaScript-off friendly.
 * Support generating static HTML docs pages (good for package developers to host docs of their packages).
 * Show code statistics.

 This tool is still in its early phase.
-More features will be supported from time to time.
+More new features will be supported from time to time in future versions.

 ### Limitations